 Depending on the height of your dragon fruit cactus, you can center a wooden post in the ground & then surround it with a tomato cage.
 This idea is very doable as a tomato cage can be had for very cheap–around $3-5 bucks.
-It might be a bit flimsy for bigger plants.
+It might be a bit flimsy for bigger plants though.

-Wooden stakes like this one can also work.
+Wooden stakes like this one below can also work.
 Some people also wrap burlap around the posts to help retain moisture.
 Some use PVC wrappers to prevent the post from rotting.

-The square 4x4 inch posts are good because they're easier for the plants to lean on & climb up.
+The square 4x4 inch posts are good because they are easier for the plants to lean on & climb up.
 With the four sides, you can also plant four cuttings at a time.
 Some folks however advise that we should not plant different varieties of dragon fruits together.
 It's okay if the four are the same variety.

 Support dragon fruits without a trellis